‘Best wishes for the journal –

 Joy Harjo, United States Poet Laureate

-The journal includes discussions on literary theory and criticism, and highlights specific works and their interpretations.
+The journal includes discussions on literary theory and criticism,

 Even if submissions are not accepted, poets are often invited to send more.

-The journal also hosts literary competitions and monetary awards, such as the Orbis Poetry Prize sponsored by The Word Masala Foundation.
+such as the Orbis Poetry Prize sponsored by The Word Masala Foundation.

-And it features contributions from authors all over the world: poetry, short stories, reviews and literary analysis.
+And it features contributions from authors all over the world:

 For details of issues prior to #208, please see archive at www.orbisjournal.com